kparc/kcc/README.md

 \* capitalized platform identifier means you are running an **enterprise** build, enjoy responsibly. lowercase is a **community** build.

-\*\* by convention introduced at the dawn of time, k build date plays the role similar to `PATCH` in semantic versioning scheme. in the unlikely case you are running a community build which is older than `30` days, 𝒌 will gently suggest yy upgrade by exiting with cobbbde `12`.
+\*\* by convention introduced at the dawn of time, k build date plays the role similar to `PATCH` in semantic versioning scheme. in the unlikely case you are running a community build which is older than `30` days, 𝒌 will gently suggest it is time to upgrade by returning to shell with error code `12`.

 \*\*\* banners are handy for diagnostics. please include them in case of difficulties, or if you think you've encountered a bug.
 Always make sure you're running the latest build.
 Test builds offer latest features at a price of some stability.